-Test the program with your own spreadsheets for up to 30 days at no charge.
-If you like it, buy a license key and convert your trial version to the full version.Read more
+Test the program in your own Windows laptop with your own spreadsheets for up to 30 days at no charge.
+If you like it, buy a license key and your trial version is upgraded to the full version.Read more

 This is one of our favorite examples because it shows to advantage of live charts.
 Change any cell in the spreadsheet and the chart immediately reflects the new values.